Your glasses, both lenses and frames, have the ability to transmit infections, including COVID-19, to your eyes, nose and mouth via your hands.

 Clean your glasses after being out in public

 We are often unaware of how frequently we touch our faces, eyes and nose, which is why handwashing is so crucial.

 Whether you wear prescription or non-prescription glasses, make sure to clean them after a trip to the grocery store or any place where you’ve been around other people.

 Many people try to clean their lenses by steaming them up with their breath.
 Blowing on your lenses can cause them to become even more contaminated.

 Don’t use sanitizing cleaning solutions that contain alcohol or bleach, as they can be harsh on anti-reflective or non-glare lens coatings.
 They might also weaken the frame.

 It's easy to clean your glasses.
 Doing so can safeguard your health and keep your glasses in the best possible condition.

-Contact Anderson Family Vision Care in Winnipeg North if you have any further questions related to your eye health.
+Contact Anderson Family Vision Care in Winnipeg North (McPhillips) if you have any further questions related to your eye health.

 Frequently Asked Questions

 - A: A thorough cleaning of your glasses should take no more than 10 minutes and regular maintenance should take no more than 5 minutes (and just a minute or two, if you incorporate glasses-washing into your hand-washing routine).